 Due to the pandemic caused by COVID-19, Lansing First has temporarily suspended in-person worship services.
 We are continuing to monitor the advice of health experts so that we can make a health-informed decision about when to return in-person worship.
 In the meantime we invite you to join us for online worship every Sunday morning at 10:00 a.m. on our Facebook page.

-Lansing First is located at the corner of Waverly Road and Delta River Drive in northwest Lansing (Click here for map).
+The church is located at the corner of Waverly Road and Delta River Drive in northwest Lansing (Click here for map).
 Our parking lot is accessible from either street.
 The main entrances to the building and ample accessible parking are found on the east side of the building.

 Nursery care is available during our services.
 Our Greeters will be glad to help you locate the nursery and introduce you to our nursery staff.